Record your artistic process to a Time-lapse video, and share it with the world.

 You can export your video to any service or app connected to the iOS Files interface.

 Sharing process videos is a great way to get people interested in your art.
 Download a video editing app on the iPad to recut and combine various Time-lapse videos with music to create a moving portfolio.

 Insert a Private Layer into a Time-Lapse Video

 Insert a File or Photo as a Private Layer that won’t appear in your Time-lapse Video.

-Private layers are ideal for not revealing reference images and other content that isn’t a part of your final artwork without having to delete or turn off that layer in your file.
+Private layers are ideal for obscuring reference images and other content that isn’t a part of your final artwork.
+You can do this without having to delete or turn off the private layer in your file.
 A Private Layer works like a regular layer in all aspects, except it will not appear in an exported Time-lapse video.